ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r3.4-api-best-practices/README.md

 However, instead of defining more resources and endpoints to cover dynamic use cases and relationships, you can sweep properties and limit responses behind the ‘?’ in a query parameter, or isolate specific component of the data the client is working with using a path parameter.

 For example, let's consider a photosharing app.
 It could be of use to developers to get information on all the photos shared in a particular location and a specific hashtag.
 You also want to limit the number of results to 10 per API call to prevent server load.
-If the end user wants to find all photos in Boston with a hashtag #winter, the call would be: `GET /photos?location=boston&hashtag=winter&limit=10`
+If the end user wants to find all photos in Boston with a hashtag #winter, the call would be: `GET /photos?location=boston&hashtag=winter&limit=10`.
+Here `location`, `hashtag` and `limit` are query parameters.
+However, if the end user wants to find a specific photo by it's ID, the call would be: `GET /photos/13214` where the ID 13214 is a path parameter.

+The general thumb rule is: If you want to identify a resource, you should use a path parameter.
+But if you want sort or filter items, then you should use one or more query parameters.

 5. **Handle errors gracefully and return standard error codes** To eliminate confusion for API users when an error occurs, we should handle errors gracefully and return HTTP response codes that indicate what kind of error occurred.
 This helps the frontend developers using our API handle the error situations gracefully on the UI of the application, which ultimately leads to a good user experience for the end users.
 In the previous lessons, we have already mentioned the most commonly used HTTP response status codes.